Skip to content

 void executeTableEntry(var index)

-Execute the entry of the AWG command/waveform table with the given index.
-An entry of the command/waveform table contains a waveform playback instruction as well as additional space for instructions for real-time setting of Sine Generator phases and AWG amplitude.
-The entries of the command/waveform table can be specified by direct upload of a JSON string to the "<dev>/SGCHANNELS/<n>/AWG/COMMANDTABLE/DATA" API node.
+Execute the entry of the command table with the given index.
+An entry of the command table contains a waveform playback instruction as well as instructions for real-time setting of sine generators phases, oscillator select and output amplitude.

 Args: